-- To ensure the learning environment of East Windsor Public Schools, in partnership with the community, provides a high-quality, comprehensive, and meaningful education for all students within a safe and nurturing environment. - Realigned responsibilities within the Central Office leadership team that resulted in a cost savings reduction of one staff member. - Continue to engage town government, community resources, and business partners to support and promote East Windsor Public Schools. - Continued participation at Board of Finance and Pension Board Committee meetings.
+East Windsor Public Schools, in collaboration with the community, aims to provide all students with a high-quality, comprehensive, and meaningful education within a safe and nurturing learning environment.

+The district will continue to engage town government, community resources, and business partners to support and promote East Windsor Public Schools strategic plan as well as continue to participate at Board of Finance and Pension Board Committee meetings.

-- The responsibilities of district-wide administration include the broad areas of the Superintendent's Office, Business Office, and Human Resources.
-The structure of the school system indicates specific responsibilities for general district-wide administration in the areas of district-wide communication, contractual obligation, transportation, magnet and vocational school tuition, system-wide substitutes, legal responsibilities, postage, and other district operations. - Overall, medical/dental/vision insurance represents approximately 85% of the budget increase for the district-wide department.
-The medical/dental/vision insurance is currently budgeted at a 10% premium increase based on the most recent CT state projection which results in an increase of \$523,962 to the local budget. - Kelly substitutes reflect the day to day substitute coverage for teachers and paraprofessionals.
-The long-term substitute line reflects the cost for coverage for long-term leave such as FMLA for all employee groups. - Insurance/Longevity/Sign-on refers to longevity and incentive payments as part of collective bargaining contractual agreements for years of service. - PLC stipends (23) and activity/club stipends (17) at each school include for department/academic leaders, after school clubs, high school grade level advisory, and band. - The Paraprofessional PMT (de-escalation training and certification) stipends include a training stipend for 50 paraprofessionals for \$300 as part of collective bargaining contract. - The cost of contracted services was decreased as a result of ending the contracts for outsourcing the business/HR office operations and instructional leadership consultant. - The cost of legal fees is budgeted based on past spending trends.
+The responsibilities of district-wide administration include the broad areas of the Superintendent's Office, Business Office, and Human Resources.
+The structure of the school system indicates specific responsibilities for general district wide administration in the areas of district wide communication, contractual obligation, transportation, magnet and vocational school tuition, system-wide substitutes, legal responsibilities, postage, and other district operations.

+Overall, medical/dental/vision insurance represents approximately 85% of the budget increase for the district wide department.
+The medical/dental/vision insurance is currently budgeted at a 10% premium increase based on the most recent CT state projection which results in an increase of \$492,907.61 to the local budget.

+Kelly substitutes reflect the day to day substitute coverage for teachers and paraprofessionals.
+The long-term substitute line reflects the cost for coverage for long-term leave such as FMLA for all employee groups.

+Insurance/Longevity/Sign-on refers to longevity and incentive payments as part of collective bargaining contractual agreements for years of service.

+PLC stipends (23) and activity/club stipends (17) at each school include department/academic leaders, after school clubs, high school grade level advisory, and band.

+The Paraprofessional PMT (de-escalation training and certification) stipends include a \$300 training stipend for 50 paraprofessionals as part of collective bargaining.

+The cost of contracted services was decreased as a result of ending the contracts for outsourcing the business/HR office operations and instructional leadership consultant.

+The cost of legal fees is budgeted based on past spending trends.
 The FY25 budgeted amount was offset due to funds left on a current retainer.
+Actual cost is aligned with the FY26 amount listed.

+Salary categories are as follows:

-Actual cost is aligned with the FY26 amount listed. - The following salary categories include: - Business and Personnel: Director of Finance, Accounts Payable and Human Resources/Payroll
+- Business and Personnel: Director of Finance, Accounts Payable and Human Resources/Payroll - Curriculum and Instruction: Assistant Superintendent, Administrative Assistant, and Director of School Climate and Equity - Central Office Operations: Superintendent, Administrative Assistant, Communications/Operations, Safety/Security, Data Specialist (State Student Information Systems & Reporting)

-- Curriculum and Instruction: Assistant Superintendent, Administrative Assistant, and Director of School Climate and Equity - Central Office Operations: Superintendent, Administrative Assistant, Communications/Operations, Safety/Security, Data Specialist (State Student Information Systems & Reporting) - Grants and Choice revenue cover the cost of an additional \$1,146,132 for salaries and medical benefits which are not reflected in the cost in the Insurance/Personnel Service cost center (local budget). - Approximately \$136,230 of the increases to salaries in this department is a result of moving the positions of curriculum administrative assistant and data specialist into district-wide from other departments. - Alternative education refers to the state mandated required costs associated with educating students under expulsion.
+Grants and Choice revenue cover the cost of an additional \$1,146,132 in salaries and medical benefits which are not reflected in the cost in the Insurance/Personnel Service cost center (local budget).

-• Continue to work on policies and practices to control mandated insurance costs.
+Approximately \$136,230 of the increases to salaries is a result of moving the positions of curriculum administrative assistant as well as data specialist into district wide from other departments.

+Alternative education refers to the state mandated required costs associated with educating students under expulsion.

+Administration will continue to refine policies and practices to ensure alignment with the district's strategic plan and foster a positive and supportive learning environment for students and staff.